mmseng/AislingMatHelper/README.md

 # Hotkey variables
 These variables define which hotkeys do what.
-See these docs for the syntax for other keys and modifiers (like Ctrl):
+See these docs for the syntax for other keys and key modifiers (such as `Ctrl`):
 - https://www.autohotkey.com/docs/Hotkeys.htm
 - https://www.autohotkey.com/docs/KeyList.htm